 Please note: your screening room does not need to be the same room as your regular classroom.
 See our list of technology-equipped classrooms, room sizes, and installed equipment.

 After you get your room reservation confirmation, inform your students of the location, date and time of the screening.
 Please wait to inform the students about the screening until details until AFTER you get your room confirmation, because you may not get the room you initially requested.

 Obtain a key to the video cabinet, if necessary.
-Most classroom audio/visual systems are unlocked and ready to use, but some are kept locked to prevent unauthorized use or theft, these rooms include Merrill 1 and 2, Stirn Theater, Cole Assembly, and all 4 classrooms in Fayerweather: 113, 115, 117, and 217a.
+Most classroom audio/visual systems are unlocked and ready to use, but some are kept locked to prevent unauthorized use or theft, these rooms include Merrill 1 and 2, Stirn Theater, Cole Assembly, and 2 classrooms in Fayerweather: 113 and 117.